 Company You Want On Your Sail Boat This Summer

-Come late spring or early summer in Willow Springs, you probably can't wait to get out on your watercraft.
+Come late spring or early summer in Willow Springs, you probably can't wait to get out on your ski boat.
 Be aware that you might have some unwelcome company.

-A ski boat covered up for many months in Willow Springs is ideal breeding ground for insects.
-They love the living space inside.
-With its many crevices and compartments, a pontoon boat offers friendly confines.
-Bugs get active in spring laying eggs.
+A pontoon boat covered up for many months in Willow Springs is ideal breeding ground for creepy-crawlies.
+They love the cool inside.
+With its many crevices and compartments, a boat offers friendly confines.
+Creepy-crawlies get active in spring laying eggs.

 The stage is set for an unwanted surprise – a welcoming party of Willow Springs bugs – when you pull off the cover for the first time.

-Sure, you could engage in attempted bug removal, or try to get rid of the bugs on your own.
+Sure, you could engage in attempted insect removal, or try to get rid of the insects on your own.

-Here's an easier, faster solution: Have us spray your sail boat at the beginning or end of the boating season.
-Proactive pest control will kill and control critters throughout your boat.
-You'll save time, not to mention the irritation of an eight-legged critter unexpectedly visiting you or a guest.
+Here's an easier, faster solution: Have us spray your ski boat at the beginning or end of the boating season.
+Proactive pest control will kill and control multi-legged residents throughout your boat.
+You'll save time, not to mention the irritation of an multi-legged inhabitant unexpectedly visiting you or a guest.

-For many people in Willow Springs, southeast Wisconsin and northern IL, summer is all about the water.
-Click here to schedule a fishing boat treatment, so that you can be sure the only guests aboard will be invited ones.
+For many people in Willow Springs, southeast WI and northern Illinois, summer is all about the water.
+Click here to schedule a boat spraying, so that you can be sure the only guests aboard will be invited ones.